Checklist for applications for clinical trials with medical devices

 1. How data is stored, including where and for how long.

-1. If it is a study with a risk of mutation in highly penetrant genes: That the subjects will receive genetic counseling prior to the research
+1. If it is a study with a risk of mutation in high-penetrant genes: That the subjects will receive genetic counselling prior to the research

-2. How, by the way, you assess the probability of chance findings.
+2. How you assess the probability of random findings.
 Justify this.
-Handling the subjects' requests for feedback.
-Both about the genes being investigated and about accidental findings.
-Genome guidance must be followed if incidental findings occur
+Handling of the subjects' requests for feedback.
+Both about the genes that are being studied and about random findings.
+The genome guide must be followed if random findings occur

-3. That a group of independent experts will be set up to assess accidental finds and advise on how they can be handled
+3. That a group of independent experts will be set up to assess incidental findings and advise on how to deal with them

-4. If you also use the method to minimize the likelihood of chance findings, then only focus on specific areas in the genome and disregard other areas that may deal with clinically relevant genes, e.g. the genes on ACMG's list.
-In that case, it must be stated that the filtering out of these genes takes place in such a way that no data is generated or registered regarding the unwanted information.
-See Guidance on Genomics and Research in Sensitive Bioinformatics Data and use the the formulations from this.
+4. If you also use this method to minimize the likelihood of random findings, then focus only on specific areas of the genome and disregard other areas that may deal with clinically relevant genes, e.g. the genes on the ACMG's list.
+In such a case, it must be stated that the filtering of these nuisances is done in such a way that no data is generated or registered regarding the unwanted information.
+See the Genome Guide and use the wording from this guide.

 2. What the collaboration is about:

-1. laboratory analyses, including any bioinformatic analyses: Describe that a data processing agreement is entered into in this regard (see Data Protection Authority)
+1. laboratory analyses, including bioinformatic analyses, if any: Describe that a data processing agreement is entered into in this regard (see the Danish Data Protection Agency)

-2. If there is (possibly additionally) an actual research collaboration: Describe that the external party may only carry out research within the purpose of the protocol and is aware of the 5 criteria regarding the duty to report in the Genome Guide.
+2. If there is (possibly supplementary) research collaboration: Describe that the external party may only conduct research within the purpose of the protocol and is aware of the 5 criteria regarding the duty to provide feedback in the Genome Guide.

-3. What data is given access to (and is it, for example, in coded form?)
+3. What data is given access to (and is it in coded form, for example?)

-5. That the personal data from the sequencing is processed in accordance with the rules in the Data Protection Regulation and the Data Protection Act as well as in accordance with the principles of the Health Act for relatives.
+5. That the personal data from the sequencing is processed in accordance with the rules of the General Data Protection Regulation and the Data Protection Act as well as in accordance with the principles of the Health Act for relatives.

-2. The method in brief (whole genome study or exome sequencing etc.)
+1. The method in short (whole genome examination or exome sequencing etc.)

-4. Whether the subject benefits from the study and if so which
+3. Whether the subject will benefit from the study and if so, what

-5. If it is a study with a risk of mutations in highly penetrant genes: State that the subjects receive genetic counseling prior to the research
+4. If it is a study with a risk of mutations in high-penetrant genes: State that the test subjects receive genetic counselling prior to the research

-6. If genome data is stored after the experiment: That the storage takes place in accordance with the Data Protection Regulation and the Data Protection Act
+5. If genome data is stored after the experiment: That the storage takes place in accordance with the General Data Protection Regulation and the Data Protection Act

-7. If you have a research collaboration with domestic or foreign partners.
+6. If you have a research collaboration with domestic or foreign collaborators.
 Please state:

 2. What the collaboration is about